ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbooks_secret_masking.rst

 It remains the right choice when:

 * A task's output could contain a secret in a form that masking cannot recognize, such as an encoded or hashed copy of a registered value.
-* A task hits one of the :ref:`known limitations <secret_masking_limitations>` of masking, for example a value shorter than 4 characters or a callback plugin you do not trust with unredacted results.
+* A task hits one of the :ref:`known limitations <secret_masking_limitations>` of masking, for example a value shorter than 4 characters or a third-party callback plugin that writes data sourced outside the task result to an external service.
 * You want to be cautious about output that may contain sensitive data even if you cannot say exactly which part is sensitive.

 Unlike the module option, the ``no_log`` task keyword does not register anything as a secret, it only censors the result of the task it is set on.